 The question is, how would you handle securing your thousand acre ranch to keep the predators out?

 Answer: you would probably hire an expert – someone who has a refined system and approach to securing the “attack surface” (ranch) from all the would-be attackers.
 You might even consider making the attack surface (ranch) smaller, only allowing the sheep to roam on a portion of the ranch that is most secure, keeping them from going to where all the other “wild” sheep go on YOUR ranch.
 Ok, I digress.

 Protect your Sheep – at home and at the Office

 The internet is a vast virtual ranch with many predators.
 With more than 15 BILLION DEVICES connected (both targets and threats), it’s truly crazy out there.

 The obvious point here is, while Facebook is not your only problem, it is a big one.
 While you may have trouble limiting your teenager’s Facebook time, you should absolutely limit Facebook access in your office.
 It’s a no-brainer.
 This change alone reduces the risk of a security breach.
 Further, constrain yourself from posting your vacation on Facebook till you return home.

 While no single technology solution or security setting is a silver bullet, creating an culture of security awareness among your staff and family is one of the best ways to combat cyber crime.

 Ask us about security awareness training and other ways you can protect your critical business and personal assets from theft.

-Going on vacation?
-DO NOT POST YOUR ITINARY, arrival, departure, or PICS from your vacation spot until you return.
+Going on vacation with Facebook?
+You should reconsider.
+DO NOT POST YOUR ITINERARY, arrival, departure, or PICS from your vacation spot until you return.
 Any two-bit hacker can target your home while you are away especially if they know when you’ll be gone!